 All birds have basic needs of food, water, shelter, and space.
 A well-planned hummingbird garden will fulfill these needs and in turn, provide you with hours of enjoyment, entertainment, and connection with nature.

 There are eight different kinds of hummingbirds that live in Oregon, but there are two species that we see in the Portland metropolitan area: Anna’s and Rufous.
 The Anna’s hummingbird is a year-round resident all along the west coast and inland to southwest Arizona.
 It is one of the earliest breeding birds, often laying its eggs as early as December and as late as June (a hummingbird egg is about half the size of a jellybean).
 It is larger and greener than the Rufous; the male has a bright, iridescent red forehead and throat.
 Rufous hummingbirds migrate to Mexico in winter and return to our area each summer around June.

 Female Rufous Hummingbird

-Hummingbirds do not have knees—they cannot walk or crouch down into regular birdbaths, nor can they swim.
-Instead, they prefer to fly through falling water or sprays from a sprinkler.
-They will often dart through wet shrubs after a rain for a quick and easy “shower”.
+Water features like shallow bird baths, fountains, ponds, streams, and sprinklers, help support local hummingbirds.
+Hummingbirds do not have knees—they can’t walk or crouch down into deeper bird baths, nor can they swim.
+They prefer to wet their feathers by flying through falling water or gentle sprays, and often dart through wet shrubs for a quick “shower”.

 *indicates PNW-native plants

-Cuphea (Batface/Vermillionaire/Cigar plant), Fuchsia, Nicotiana, Calendula, Cerinthe, Lantana, Zinnias, and so much more!
+Calendula, Cerinthe, Cuphea, Fuchsia, Lantana, Nicotiana, Zinnias, and so much more!

 This list is just a starting point and mentions many of our favorites at Dennis’ 7 Dees!